Li Hongchen

-Li Hongchen (李洪臣 (Lǐ Hóngchén); born October 29, 1975 in Mudanjiang, Heilongjiang) is an internationally elite curler who trains out of Harbin, China.
+Li Hongchen (李洪臣 (Lǐ Hóngchén); born October 29, 1975, in Mudanjiang, Heilongjiang) is a curler from China who trains out of Harbin.

-Most of Li's experience at the World level has been as a coach, mainly working with the women and junior teams from 2003 to 2009.
+Most of Li's experience at the world level has been as a coach, mainly working with the women and junior teams from 2003 to 2009.

 He was added to the Chinese national team at the beginning of the 2009/2010 season.
 Some sources list him as the Lead for the team; however, the official release from the World Curling Federation lists him as the Alternate for the Chinese Olympic Team.